nodejs/quic/doc/api/quic.md

 added: REPLACEME
 -->

 Emitted when a path validation result as been determined.
+This event is strictly informational.
+When path validation is successful, the `QuicSession` will automatically update to use the new validated path.

 The callback will be invoked with three arguments: